- Do I have to attend Orientation?

 - Transfer Programs: up until 4pm on the day you attend.

 Note: We strongly recommend attending earlier dates as most courses by then are filled and registration becomes very complicated.
-For best results, please attend the session you are invited to participate to avoid any concerns and address your transitional issues earlier rather than later.

 Do my parents have to come?